 While living in a foreign country sounds exciting and romantic, it does have a catch.
 When expats tread on unfamiliar ground, they tend to stick to what is familiar.
-Thus, many expatriates living in a foreign country never make the transition from expat to compatriot.
-After all, becoming a part of the local culture is probably the hardest part of living in a foreign country.
+Thus, many expatriates never make the transition from expat to compatriot.
+After all, becoming a part of the local culture is probably the hardest part of life abroad.

-It is not as easy as it seems to adjust to living in a foreign country.
+It is not as easy as it seems to adjust to life abroad.
 The process of making the transition from living like an expat to a more local life-style takes time.
 Culture shock is part and parcel of living abroad and hits all of us eventually.
 The trick is not to let it get the better of you.
 After all, it takes some time for all international travelers and expats to get used to their new environment.

-For most people who are living in a foreign country, many aspects of the local culture seem strange at best.
+For most people who live in a foreign country, many aspects of the local culture seem strange at best.
 This might appear exciting at first.
-The initial reason for living in a foreign country is often the wish to explore foreign cultures.
+The initial reason for moving abroad is after all often the wish to explore foreign cultures.